 - 1).
 Be properly zoned with no excessive easements, covenants, or other encumbrances, and - 2).
-Should conform and be able to be re-zoned to comply with the City's or County's Comprehensive Plan. - 3).
-Can be located either within or outside of the City limits.
+Should conform and be able to be re-zoned to comply with the City's or County's Comprehensive Plan-, and - 3) Should have commercial or industrial development potential within a ten-year period. - 43).
+Can be located either within or outside of the City limits.as long as it is adjacent to the City limits and eligible for annexation either before or after development. the business requests annexation.